bhavana-giri/short-term-memory-execise-main/README.md

 ![Project Screenshot](./chatbot-ui-screenshot.png)

-This project doesn't contain support for chat session.
-This means, every interaction with the chatbot is stateless, and the chatbot does not remember previous messages or context.
-You are going to add code to this project to include support for chat session, using Redis as the persistent store.
-The behavior you want to achieve is that the chatbot will remember the previous messages in the chat session, allowing for a more coherent conversation flow.
+This project demonstrates support for chat session, using Redis as the persistent store.
+The chatbot remembers the previous messages in the chat session, allowing for a more coherent conversation flow.

 ## Tech Stack